Andrew0911/Event-API/README.md

    - Attendees can leave reviews within the specified 7-day window and update or delete them as needed.

 5. **Organizer and Venue Management**:
-   - Admins can add or remove organizers and venues, ensuring proper cascading deletions.
+   - Organizers and venues cand be added or deleted, ensuring proper cascading deletions.

 ---